Generalised tensors and traces: Causality

-Notice that a similar theorem was proven in the particular case of $\zeta^r_v\zeta_v$-causal operators over static networks first \cite{ArrighiUCAUSAL}, and then for node-preserving but connectivity-varying networks \cite{ArrighiQCGD}, a.k.a `quantum causal graph dynamics'.
-The point here is that the result carries through to arbitrary restrictions $\chi_v$, a non-trivial extension.
-From a methodological point of view, we used this theorem a test bench, to make sure that we had put together a set of mathematical tools that would be sufficient to combine and establish non-trivial results in this kernel of a quantum networks theory.
+Such causal-to-local theorems are renowned to be difficult and follow a long tradition starting with just two systems \cite{Beckman}; moving on to three \cite{SchumacherWestmoreland}; a line of them \cite{SchumacherWerner}; static networks \cite{ArrighiUCAUSAL}, and finally node-preserving but connectivity-varying networks \cite{ArrighiQCGD} a.k.a `quantum causal graph dynamics'.
+The point of the above theorem is that the decomposition carries through to arbitrary restrictions $\chi_v$.
+From a methodological point of view, we used this theorem a test bench, to make sure that we had put together a set of mathematical tools that would be sufficient to combine and establish non-trivial results.